WELLAND CANAL TRAIL:

 Continuing alongside the East Bank of the Welland Recreational Canal; Cross Ontario Rd at 8 miles followed by some RR tracks.
 Cross-light over Route 29 at 8.6 miles before you pass through Merritt Park at 8.9 miles in Welland.
 I've checked out this next section.
 Pass by the Welland Amphitheatre and a fountain before crossing Division St. Pass by Canal Terrace and come to E Main St and the Welland Canal Bridge 13 at 9.2 miles.
 Head left over the bridge to continue along the Welland Canal Trail; West Bank.

 Note; You can continue along the Welland Canal Trail; East Bank by crossing E Main St where the trail travels in front of "The Boardwalk" before heading up to Cross St. Head left over a pedestrian bridge over the Welland River.
 The canal actually crosses over the river here.
 You then enter Merritt Island Park at 9.6 miles.
 Parking lot here.
-Playground, picnic tables, map board and BIKE STATION.
+Playground, picnic tables, Map Board and BIKE STATION.
 A wide paved trail then travels through the park between the canal and river.
 I haven't checked out this next section.
 Trail splits as it travels underneath Route 41 at 10.8 miles before rejoining.
 Finally after 12.1 miles the trail ends below Route 406.
 Straight ahead is another RR Bridge.
 Must retrace your route back to the Welland Canal Bridge 13.

 Continuing alongside the West Bank of the Welland Recreational Canal; Head left back over the canal and continue north.
 Pass by the Welland International Flatwater Centre.
 Lots of boating activity in the canal here.
 Cross Ontario Rd at 8.2 miles followed by some RR tracks.
 Trail briefly pulls away from the canal before crossing Route 29 at 8.9 miles.
 Come to Division St and head left up to W Main St. Cross the road and head right to the Welland Canal Bridge 13 at 9.5 miles.
 The cement Welland Canal Trail; West Bank continues left.

-Note; You can cross the canal to check out the East Bank.
+Note; You can cross the canal to check out the Welland Canal Trail; East Bank.

-Head left along Division St to Main St and turn right.
-Just before the draw bridge you'll pick up the cement trail on your left heading north along the canal.
-You cross over the Welland River.
+From the Welland Canal Bridge 13 [Continuing Mileage from Welland Canal Trail; West Bank]; The cement Welland Canal Trail; West Bank continues north alongside the You cross over the Welland River.
 The canal actually crosses over the river here.
 The trail becomes paved again at 9.8 miles.
 Pass by the South Niagara Canoe Club before traveling underneath Route 41 at 11.2 miles.
 Travel underneath Route 406 at 12.5 miles before crossing some RR tracks.
 The two canals rejoin as one after 13.2 miles.
 As you approach Route 20 you'll cross over where the First Welland Canal entered along your left.
 Come to the Route 20 parking lot at 16.2 miles.
 I've checked out this next section.
 Pass by a playground and cross an iron bridge over the Third Welland Canal at 16.9 miles.
 I haven't checked out this next section.
 The trail then turns inland crossing some RR tracks and the Third Welland Canal again before utilizing a road that brings you back over the RR tracks and past some type of canal basin.
 The wide Turning Basin is along your right.
 At 19.3 miles Route 58 travels underneath the canal through the Thorold Tunnel.
 Come to Lock 7 where you'll find a viewing platform.
-Then head left over a bridge over the RR tracks and you'll come to the Lock 7 Viewing Centre parking lot at 19.8 miles.
+Then head left over a bridge over the RR tracks and you'll come to the Lock 7 Viewing Centre parking lot in Thorold at 19.8 miles.
 Here you'll find a Visitor & History Center, along with a viewing plaza to watch the ships pass through the canal.

 Note; From here you can check out the Merritt Trail , which follows sections of the old First-Third Welland Canal.

 From the Lock 7 Viewing Centre parking lot the trail continues north high above the RR tracks and canal below.
 At 20.2 miles you pass by the Flight of Locks (Locks 6,5,4) crossing over the RR tracks along the way.
 Cross Glendale Ave at 21.5 miles and you'll be back alongside the canal.
 Pass by Lock 3 at 22.2 miles where you'll find another parking lot and the St. Catharines Museum.
 Travel underneath Route 81, followed by Queen Elizabeth Way before passing by Lock 2 at 24.9 miles.
-Enter Charles Ansell Park in St. Catharines where you'll find a parking lot and map board before coming to Lakeshore Rd at 26.6 miles.
-According to some maps this is the official end of the Welland Canal Trail, however, the trail maps show it extending north out along Port Weller Harbor via the George Nicholson Trail.
+Enter Charles Ansell Park in St. Catharines where you'll find a parking lot and Map Board before coming to Lakeshore Rd at 26.6 miles.
 I've checked out this next section.

 Note; The Waterfront Trail; Lake Ontario/Niagara Section connects here heading east-west.

 I've checked out this next section.
-The Welland Canal Trail/Waterfront Trail (Heading East) continues right across the canal, past Lock 1.
+The Welland Canal Trail/Waterfront Trail (Heading East) continues right across the Welland Canal, past Lock 1.
 Turn left on-road along Broadway (no shoulder, narrow sidewalk available), then left along Seaway Haulage Rd/Broadway (wide shoulder) to Broadway.
 After 27.2 miles the Waterfront Trail continues right into East Port Park.
-Map board here.
+Map Board here.
 The Welland Canal Trail continues along Broadway.
 After 27.4 miles you pick up the stone-dust Welland Canal Trail/George Nicholson Trail Section.
-Map board here.
+Map Board here.
 Travel across a grass meadow.
 A paved trail off your right leads to Jones Beach.
 Head through the woods, emerging on Seaway Haulage Road.
-Parking, map board.
+Parking, Map Board.
 The trail now travels up the East Bank of the Welland Canal-Port Weller Harbor along an open wooded corridor.
-You pass another map board at 28.5 miles and emerge alongside the gravel Seaway Haulage Rd.
+You pass another Map Board at 28.5 miles and emerge alongside the gravel Seaway Haulage Rd.
 Head left.
 Head right at the next intersection (left brings you to the mouth of the Welland Canal & Lake Ontario) and you'll come to a small light buoy after 29 miles and the end of the trail.
 Wide open views of Lake Ontario.